khonsulabs/bonsaidb/book/src/about/concepts/view.md

 {{#include ../../view-example-enum.rs:reduce_one_key}}
 ```

-PliantDb will convert the enum to a u64 and use that value as the Key.
+BonsaiDb will convert the enum to a u64 and use that value as the Key.
 A u64 was chosen to ensure fairly wide compatibility even with some extreme usages of bitmasks.
 If you wish to customize this behavior, you can implement `Key` directly.

 ### Implementing the `Key` trait

-The [`Key`][key] trait declares two functions: [`as_big_endian_bytes()`](https://pliantdb.dev/main/pliantdb/core/schema/trait.Key.html#tymethod.as_big_endian_bytes) and [`from_big_endian_bytes`](https://pliantdb.dev/main/pliantdb/core/schema/trait.Key.html#tymethod.from_big_endian_bytes).
+The [`Key`][key] trait declares two functions: [`as_big_endian_bytes()`](https://bonsaidb.dev/main/bonsaidb/core/schema/trait.Key.html#tymethod.as_big_endian_bytes) and [`from_big_endian_bytes`](https://bonsaidb.dev/main/bonsaidb/core/schema/trait.Key.html#tymethod.from_big_endian_bytes).
 The intention is to convert the type to bytes using a network byte order for numerical types, and for non-numerical types, the bytes need to be stored in binary-sortable order.

-Here is how PliantDb implements Key for `EnumKey`:
+Here is how BonsaiDb implements Key for `EnumKey`:

 ```rust,noplayground,no_run
 {{#include ../../../../core/src/schema/view/map.rs:impl_key_for_enumkey}}